theogobinet/SCtoSpotify/README.md

-`SCtoSpotify` is a tool that creates Spotify playlists from Sens Critique lists.
+`SCtoSpotify` is a tool that creates Spotify playlists from SensCritique lists.

 ## Table of content